kbss-cvut/jopa/README.md

 There are two ways to get JOPA for your project:

-* Clone repository/download zip and build it with maven
+* Clone repository/download zip and build it with Maven,
-* Use a Maven dependency from our maven repo at [http://kbss.felk.cvut.cz/m2repo/](http://kbss.felk.cvut.cz/m2repo/)
+* Use a Maven dependency from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22cz.cvut.kbss.jopa%22).

 ## More Info